Kir-Antipov/mc-publish/README.md

         // ...
         "mc-publish": {
           "modrinth": "AANobbMI"
-        },
+        }
       }
       ```

 #### modrinth-token

-A valid token for the Modrinth API.
+Your Modrinth API token.
 It's required if you want to publish your assets to Modrinth.

 ```yaml
 modrinth-token: ${{ secrets.MODRINTH_TOKEN }}